 Sometimes you don’t have the lube around when you want some.
 You might have coconut oil in your kitchen – if not, there’s probably some in a nearby store.

 Oil-based lubes are great.
 You can use them for jerking off, sex, and even massages.
-Coconut oil is no different, but it’s also edible, so you can use it for oral if you want.
+Coconut oil for masturbation is no different, but it’s also edible, so you can use it for oral if you want.